Warning: mysqli::mysqli(): (HY000/1049): Unknown database 'stats' in C:\inethome\indexlog.php on line 66

 to use my new skills and knowledge to better the business efforts of companies.

-I have been exploring Design Thinking lately, and I believe it has great promise as a way to improve
+I have been exploring Design Thinking since my MBA, and I believe it has great promise as a way to improve

 the way our enterprises are put together and how they run.
 Roger Martin's The Design of Business